najibullahjafari/tourism_portal_backend/README.md

     - Save the changes to the `app.blade.php` file.

 By following these steps, you have successfully integrated the selected theme into the main layout of your application.
-Remember to clean up the unwanted themes to maintain a tidy project structure.
+Remember to clean up the unwanted themes to maintain a tidy project structure

 **NB: This project is still under development please report any bugs to the issue section of this repo**